SysKitTeam/docs-monitor/how-to/service-accounts/add-service-user-group-policy.md

 ---
-description: This article provides guidelines on how to add the SysKit Monitor service user to the Local Administrators security group via Group Policy on each server you plan to monitor.
+description: This article provides guidelines on how to add the Syskit Monitor service user to the Local Administrators security group via Group Policy on each server you plan to monitor.
 ---

 # Add Service User to Local Administrators Group via Group Policy